guillametlucia/data-mining-/README.md

 Uses the best model to rerank candidate passages and save the top 100 ranked passages for each query.

 ## bert.py
+Trains a BERT model to rerank candidate passages for each query.